barryclark/jekyll-now/_posts/2021-02-10-Images in Japanese Art.md

 ---
 layout: post
 author: Levi Blinder
-title: Welcome to HUM 331
+title: Images in Japanese Art
 ---

 ### What are your chosen sources and where are they located?